ronikianji/WATcycle/README.md

 # Step 1: Navigate to the main_app folder
 main_app --> main.py

-# Step 2: Open the terminal in the main_app folder and run the below command
+# Step 2: Open the terminal in the root directory and run the below command
 pip install -r requirements.txt

 # Run the WATcycle

-# Step 3: After successful installation of requirements, run the below command
+# Step 3: After successful installation of requirements, open main_app folder and run the below command
 streamlit run main.py
 ```
 ## Contributors